-An interim action may be instituted at any point if it is determined the student's continued presence in the residence halls or other locations on campus constitutes an immediate threat of harm to the student, other students, University personnel or University property.
-Interim actions may include but are not limited to a no contact directive, a loss of housing, University area specific restriction, or full campus restriction.
-A Respondent may refute the interim action with a preliminary hearing process to show cause as to why their presence on university premises or at university activities does not constitute a threat.
-To exercise that option, the student needs to complete a Hearing Request Form so that we can schedule a timely hearing.
-If requested by the Respondent, the interim action hearing will be held within 10 working days unless extenuating circumstances warrant an extension, a hearing shall be provided at the earliest possible date.
+- An interim action may be instituted at any point if it is determined the student's continued presence in any facility on campus constitutes an immediate threat of harm to the student, other students, University personnel, or University property. - a.
+Interim actions may include but are not limited to a no contact directive, University area specific restriction, loss of group recognition, or full campus restriction. - An "interim loss of housing" may be imposed by the Office of Residence Life and Housing and shall not be considered to constitute a sanction under this Code of Conduct. - 2.
+Every effort will be made to meet with the respondent to provide an opportunity for the respondent to make a statement regarding the proposed interim action. - 3.
+A Respondent may refute the interim action with a preliminary hearing process to determine whether they constitute a threat. - 4.
+The burden of proof on all violations always remains with the University. - 5.
+To challenge an interim action, the responding student needs to complete a Hearing Request Form.
+If requested by the Respondent, the interim action hearing will be held by the Vice President of Student Affairs, or their designee, within 10 working days unless extenuating circumstances warrant an extension.
+Regardless of the outcome of this preliminary hearing, the University may still proceed with the student conduct process.